-- (a) A hearing shall be held in district court within 10 days of the day the respondent is taken into law enforcement custody pursuant to G.S.
+(a) A hearing shall be held in district court within 10 days of the day the respondent is taken into law enforcement custody pursuant to G.S.
 122C-261(e) or G.S.
 122C-262.
 If a respondent temporarily detained under G.S.
 122C-263(d)(2) is subject to a series of successive custody orders issued pursuant to G.S.
 122C-263(d)(2), the hearing shall be held within 10 days after the day that the respondent is taken into custody under the most recent custody order.
+A continuance of not more than five days may be granted upon motion of:of any of the following:

+(1) The court; court.

-A continuance of not more than five days may be granted upon motion of: of any of the following: - (1) The court;court. - (2) Respondent's counsel; or counsel. - (3) The State, sufficiently in advance to avoid movement of the respondent.
+- (2) Respondent's counsel; orcounsel. - (3) The State, sufficiently in advance to avoid movement of the respondent.

-- (f) Certified copies of reports and findings of physicians and psychologists commitment examiners and previous and current medical records are admissible in evidence, but the respondent's right to confront and cross-examine witnesses may not be denied. - Hearings may To the extent feasible, hearings shall be held in an appropriate room not used for treatment of clients at the facility in which the respondent is being treated if it in a manner approved by the chief district court judge if the facility is located within the presiding judge's district court district as defined in G.S.
-7A-133, by interactive videoconferencing between a treatment facility and a courtroom, or G.S.
+(f) Certified copies of reports and findings of physicians and psychologists commitment examiners and previous and current medical records are admissible in evidence, but the respondent's right to confront and cross-examine witnesses may not be denied.

+Hearings may To the extent feasible, hearings shall be held in an appropriate room (g) not used for treatment of clients at the facility in which the respondent is being treated if it in a manner approved by the chief district court judge if the facility is located within the presiding judge's district court district as defined in G.S.
+7A-133, by audio and video transmission between a treatment facility and a courtroom in which the judge and the respondent can see and hear each other, or G.S.
 7A-133.
 Hearings may be held in the judge's chambers.
 A hearing may not be held in a regular courtroom, over objection of the respondent, if in the discretion of a judge a more suitable place is available.
 A hearing may be held by audio and video transmission between the treatment facility and a courtroom in a manner that allows (i) the judge and the respondent to see and hear each other and (ii) the respondent to communicate fully and confidentially with the respondent's counsel during the proceeding.
 Prior to any hearing held by audio and video transmission, the chief district court judge shall submit to the Administrative Office of the Courts the procedures and type of equipment for audio and video transmission for approval by the Administrative Office of the Courts.
 Notwithstanding the provisions of this subsection, if the respondent, through counsel, objects to a hearing held by audio and video transmission, the hearing shall be held in the physical presence of the presiding district court judge.
 Regardless of the manner and location for hearings, hearings shall be held in a manner that complies with any applicable federal and State laws governing the confidentiality and security of confidential information, including any information transmitted from the treatment facility by audio and video transmission.
+If the respondent has counsel, the respondent shall be allowed to communicate fully and confidentially with his attorney during the proceeding.
+Prior to the use of the audio and video transmission, the procedures and type of equipment for audio and video transmission shall be submitted to the Administrative Office of the Courts by the chief district court judge and approved by the Administrative Office of the Courts.

-"§ 122C-271.
+SECTION 30.
+G.S.
+122C-271 reads as rewritten: "§ 122C-271.
 Disposition.